-Any change in the Message Type 10 and 11 ephemeris data will be accomplished with a simultaneous change in the t{oe} value.
-The CS (Block IIR-M/IIF) and SS (Block III) will assure that the t{oe} value, for at least the first data set transmitted by an SV after an upload, is different from that transmitted prior to the cutover.
-See Section 20.3.4.5 for additional information regarding t{oe} .
+Any change in the message type 10 and 11 ephemeris data will be accomplished with a simultaneous change in the t{oe} value.
+The CS will assure the t{oe} value for Block IIR-M/IIF and SS will assure the t{oe} value for Block III, for at least the first data set transmitted by an SV after an upload, is different from that transmitted prior to the cutover.
+See Section 30.3.4.5 for additional information regarding t{oe} .

-The CNAV message will contain information that allows users to operate when integrity is assured.
-This is accomplished using an integrity assured URA value in conjunction with an integrity status flag.
-The URA value is the RSS of URAoe and URAoc; URA is integrity assured to the enhanced level only when the integrity status flag is "1".
+The CNAV messages contain information that allows users to take advantage of situations when integrity is assured to the enhanced level.
+This is accomplished using a composite integrity assured URA value in conjunction with an integrity status flag.
+The composite integrity assured URA (IAURA) value is the RSS of an elevation-dependent function of the upper bound value of the URA{ED} component and the upper bound value of the URA{NED} component.
+The composite IAURA value is assured to the enhanced level only when the integrity status flag is "1"; otherwise the IAURA value is assured to the legacy level.

 Bit 272 of Message Type 10 is the Integrity Status Flag (ISF).
 A "0" in bit position 272 indicates that the conveying signal is provided with the legacy level of integrity assurance.
-That is, the probability that the instantaneous URE of the conveying signal exceeds 4.42 times the upper bound value of the current broadcast URA index, for more than 5.2 seconds, without an accompanying alert, is less than 1E-5 per hour.
+That is, the probability that the instantaneous URE of the conveying signal exceeds 4.42 times the current broadcast IAURA value, for more than 5.2 seconds, without an accompanying alert, is less than 1E-5 per hour.
 A "1" in bit-position 272 indicates that the conveying signal is provided with an enhanced level of integrity assurance.
-That is, the probability that the instantaneous URE of the conveying signal exceeds 5.73 times the upper bound value of the current broadcast URA index, for more than 5.2 seconds, without an accompanying alert, is less than 1E-8 per hour.
-The probabilities associated with the nominal and lower bound values of the current broadcast URA index are not defined.
+That is, the probability that the instantaneous URE of the conveying signal exceeds 5.73 times the current broadcast IAURA value, for more than 5.2 seconds, without an accompanying alert, is less than 1E-8 per hour.
+The probabilities associated with the nominal and lower bound values of the current broadcast URA{ED} index, URA{NED} indexes, and related URA values are not defined.

-In this context, an "alert" is defined as any indication or characteristic in the conveying signal, as specified elsewhere in this document, which signifies that the conveying signal may be invalid and should not be used, such as, not Operational-Healthy, Non-Standard Code, parity error, etc. In this context, the term URA refers to the composite URA, calculated as the root-sum-squared of the individual URA components in the conveying signal.
+In this context, an "alert" is defined as any indication or characteristic of the conveying signal, as specified elsewhere in this document, which signifies to users that the conveying signal may be invalid or should not be used, such as the health bits not indicating operational-healthy, broadcasting non-standard code parity error, etc.